TheOmegaCarrot/supple/README.md

 # How do I use this?

-You can simply clone this repository into your `CMAKE_PREFIX_PATH`, find the package `supplementaries`.
+You can simply clone this repository into your `CMAKE_PREFIX_PATH`, find the package `supple`.
-The package currently defines two targets: `supplementaries::core`, and `supplementaries::all`.
+The package currently defines two targets: `supple::core`, and `supple::full`.
 Currently, there is no difference, however, more modules may be added in the future.
-If and when more modules are added, `supplementaries::all` will include all modules, while `supplementaries::core` is only one module.
+If and when more modules are added, `supple::full` will include all modules, while `supple::core` is only one module.

 Alternatively, you can simply copy `cpp/inc/supl` into your project, and include headers directly.

+---

+# What's with the name?

+This project was formerly known as `supplementaries`, but after I became aware of [another software project](https://github.com/MehVahdJukaar/Supplementaries) of the same name, I figured I ought to change the name.

+"Supple" was didn't require me to change the namespace, and "supple" is how I'd been pronouncing the namespace anyhow.